Claudio Gentile

 Claudio Gentile (/it/; born 27 September 1953) is an Italian football manager and former player who played as a defender in the 1970s and 1980s.

 Gentile appeared for Italy in two World Cup tournaments, and played for the winning Italian team in the 1982 final.
 His club career was notably spent with Juventus for whom he made almost 300 league appearances, winning six national titles and two major European trophies.

+Early life

+Gentile was born on 27 September 1953, in Tripoli, Kingdom of Libya during the time period of Italian colonization, to parents from Noto, Sicily.
+At the age of eight, he moved with his family to Brunate, Lombardy.

 Club career

-Gentile was born in Tripoli, Libya, to parents from Noto, Sicily.
-He moved to Brunate, Lombardy with his family at the age of eight.

 After beginning his career with Arona, Gentile played in Serie B with Varese during the 1972–73 season.